Where in the U.S. Is Murder Most Common?

 In addition to major variations in how common murder is in each state, different areas of the country vary in the types of weapons most often used in murders.
 Again, about 74 percent of murders nationally involved the use of firearms; such weapons range from about 28 percent of murders in Hawaii to 86 percent in Missouri and South Carolina.

 At the same time, about 11 percent of murders involved knives in the U.S. in 2019, but they accounted for 28 percent of Rhode Island’s murders.
 One potential reason why Rhode Island has a relatively low rate of murders involving guns is the state’s gun control laws, which have high marks from organizations like the Giffords Law Center.9

 Murder in the Cities

-The average American is much more likely to be the victim of a theft or even robbery than to become the victim of a homicide, and the American murder rate isn’t too far off from the lowest rate on record.
-Still, as we can clearly see, the likelihood of becoming a murder statistic depends to a major degree on where you live.
+The average American is much more likely to be the victim of package theft or even robbery than of a homicide, and the current U.S. murder rate isn’t too far off from the lowest rate on record (4.4 per 100,000 in 2014).

 About This Story

-Our analysis and data from the FBI both use the term murder to refer to all cases of intentional homicide, which includes murder and non-negligent manslaughter.
+Our analysis and data from the FBI both use the term “murder” to refer to all cases of intentional homicide, which includes murder and non-negligent manslaughter.
 All of the data relating to rates of murder and other crimes in the U.S. came from the annual FBI publication “Crime in the U.S.” Our analysis covered data from 2019 and 2010 as well as historic data the FBI had reported previously.14 15

 Fair Use Statement

 Though it’s just one of a limitless number of factors to consider, understanding how common murder is in your community is a big part of feeling safe where you live.
-If you wish to share any of the data, analysis or images on this page, feel free to do so for any noncommercial uses.
+If you wish to share any of the data, analysis, or images on this page, feel free to do so for any noncommercial uses.
 Folks who do share are encouraged to include a link to the URL of this page.